masesgroup/KNet/src/net/Documentation/articles/usage.md

-# KafkaBridge usage
+# KNet usage

-To use KafkaBridge classes the developer can write code in .NET using the same classes available in the official Apache Kafka package.
+To use KNet classes the developer can write code in .NET using the same classes available in the official Apache Kafka package.
 If classes or methods are not available yet it is possible to use the approach synthetized in [What to do if an API was not yet implemented](API_extensibility.md)

 ## Producer example